fireship-io/fireship.io/hugo/content/snippets/lazy-loaded-routes-angular-v8-ivy.md

 The following snippet will show you how to setup lazy-loaded routes in Angular v8.0 (and previous versions).

+Note.
+This is now the default way to generate lazy routes in Angular, Ivy does not need to be enabled.

 {{< file "terminal" "command line" >}}